allegroai/clearml-docs/docs/faq.md

 Yes!
 ClearML allows you to control automatic logging for `stdout`, `stderr`, and frameworks when initializing a Task by calling the [`Task.init`](references/sdk/task.md#taskinit) method.

-To control a Task's framework logging, use the `auto_connect_framworks`.
+To control a Task's framework logging, use the `auto_connect_framworks` parameter.
 Turn off all automatic logging by setting the parameter to `False`.
 For finer grained control of logged frameworks, input a dictionary, with framework-boolean pairs.

 For example: